Why do economic justice solutions work?

 The local ecosystem determines whether the tool-based initiatives can work, or at least flourish.

 The data was brilliant.
 The visualizations were shocking.
-But nothing has changed.
+But nothing changed.

-However, in Orange County, North Carolina, a multiracial interfaith coalition took on tax fairness.
+Recall that in Orange County, North Carolina, it was a multiracial interfaith coalition who took on tax fairness.
 They made it a central election issue.
 They had all the bases covered from an ecosystem perspective.
 That’s organized power aligned with moral authority.

 So the breakthrough is this: The book can’t just be about tools.
 Initiatives that lean too heavily on the technical and financial innovation alone are unlikely to break through.
 We have to do the forensic ecosystem analysis of conditions under which tools produce the phase shifts we’re looking for.